Records of Some Usage and Best Practices of Dockerfile

 What are the Differences between CMD and ENTRYPOINT

-configures the command to be run when the container starts, allowing the container to run as an application or service.
-Different from CMD, it will not be overridden by the command-line parameters of docker run
+ENTRYPOINT configures the command to be run when the container starts, allowing the container to run as an application or service.
+Different from CMD, it will not be overridden by the command-line parameters of docker run.

 How to Obtain the SHA256 of a Docker Image